Building Resilience in Early Care Training

 Who is the Building Resilience in Early Care Training for?

 This training is designed for Georgia early childhood professionals who provide care to children from birth to 5 years of age, including (but not limited to) early care centers directors, assistant directors, teachers, and supportive staff, are invited to take the training.

 Why participate in the Resilience Training?

-In addition to learning strategies to promote emotional development and build resilience in all children in our 1-hr training, early childhood professionals will also receive:
+In addition to learning strategies to promote emotional development and build resilience in all children in our 1-hour training, early childhood professionals will also receive:

-- Education about Strong4Life web content that can be shared with families and staff members
+- Education about Strong4Life web content to share with families and staff members.

 Upcoming training events